evitaisyr/final-project/README.md

 Calculate Win Percentage (WL%) for all NBA and WNBA teams across three seasons 2022-24.
 Visualize Relationships between key metrics (MOV, SRS, ORtg, DRtg, Pace) and team success (WL%).
 Perform Correlation Analysis to identify the strongest predictors of success.
-Conduct Regression Analysis to quantify how each metric impacts win percentage.
+Conduct Regression Analysis to quantify which metric impacts win percentage the most.
-Include an Interactive Component that allows users to estimate how an improvement in defensive rating (DRtg) translates into additional wins.
+Include an Interactive Component that allows users to chose a team and see whether they over or underperformed vs the model (actual wins vs predicted wins).

 ## Visualizations
 1) Correlation Heatmap: Metrics vs. Wins